ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 cat /usr/include/cudnn.h | grep CUDNN_MAJOR -A 2
 ```
 It should show: No such file or directory.
-Follow the installation guideline documented on this website: https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html <br>
-Installation proccedure is also documented below.
 Go to this website: https://developer.nvidia.com/rdp/cudnn-download & download "cuDNN Library for Linux".
-Put it to your home directory after download.
+Put the file to your home directory after download.
 Now open a new terminal & run the following command:
  ```
  tar -xzvf cudnn-10.2-linux-x64-v7.6.5.32.tgz
  sudo cp cuda/include/cudnn.h /usr/local/cuda/include